KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GoogleShoppingList by Gismo150](https://github.com/Gismo150/MMM-GoogleShoppingList)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.

 ### [MMM-GoogleTasks by jayked](https://github.com/jayked/MMM-GoogleTasks)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Warning: No LICENSE file.

 ### [MMM-GoogleTasks by themox](https://github.com/themox/MMM-GoogleTasks)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Warning: No LICENSE file.

 ### [MMM-GoogleTrafficTimes by pjestico](https://github.com/pjestico/MMM-GoogleTrafficTimes)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Warning: No LICENSE file.

 ### [MMM-GoogleTrafficTimes by Jacopo1891](https://github.com/Jacopo1891/MMM-GoogleTrafficTimes)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Warning: No LICENSE file.

 ### [MMM-GoogleTTS by MMRIZE](https://github.com/MMRIZE/MMM-GoogleTTS)

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
-3. No keywords in 'package.json'.
-We would use them as tags on the website.
+3. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 4. No image found.
 5. Deprecated: Found `electron-rebuild` in file `README.md`: Replace it with `@electron/rebuild`

 ### [MMM-GPIO-Notifications by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-GPIO-Notifications)

 1. `package.json` issue: No description
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-GPIO-Notifications.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `HC-SR501-GPIO4-README-DE.md`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.